At some point in our lives we will all make a decision... then change our mind.

 More often than not your surgeon's knowledge and expertise will ease any worries you might have.

-If, however, your decision swings the other way and you decide breast implant surgery just isn't for you what happens next depends on whether you've booked your surgery, and then how far away surgery is.
+If, however, your decision swings the other way and you decide a breast augmentation just isn't for you, what happens next depends on whether you've booked your surgery, and then how far away surgery is.

-If you've already booked your breast implant surgery with your chosen Board Certified plastic surgeon and you've got boobie cold feet you'll want to head straight for any paperwork you’ve signed to check what your surgeon's cancellation policy is.
+If you've already booked your breast augmentation with your chosen Board Certified plastic surgeon and you've got cold feet you'll want to head straight for any paperwork you’ve signed to check what your surgeon's cancellation policy is.

 Choosing to change part of your body through surgery is a big decision.
 You shouldn’t feel bad if (at any stage in the journey) you decide to take a step back, or drop out entirely.
 At the worst, it would end up being an expensive lesson on the importance of making sure you are truly ready for the consequences of a decision to undergo surgery.